DongeunPaeng/moments/README.md

 ##### Chapter 8

-- [ ] Bug fix - when editing tags, sample list consists of the most recent content's tags
+- [x] Bug fix - when editing tags, sample list consists of the most recent content's tags
+- [ ] Bug fix - can't delete tags
 - [ ] Bug fix - can't edit title, description, and tags in video detail page
+- [ ] Bug fix - prevent uploading pictures on mobile
+- [ ] Bug fix - enable video player on iOS devices
+- [ ] Investigate the reason that users can't add tags with comma(,) on mobile
+- [x] Apply custom domain to the heroku app
+- [x] Understand the difference between HTTP and HTTPS
+- [x] Understand RSA encryption mechanism
+- [ ] Apply TLS/SSL certificate to the heroku app

 ---

 #### Learnings

-_Chapter 1_</br>
+_Chapter 1_<br>

 - The official webpack documentation says **not to** use 'extract-text-webpack-plugin' for webpack v4 or above.
 I should use 'mini-css-extract-plugin' instead.